 Bullet points and death by PowerPoint

 Bullet points are often cited as the main culprit for the “Death by PowerPoint” phenomena, and it’s pretty clear why.
-Some presenters like to bore their audiences with tiny bullet points that correspond to a disproportionate amount of text.
+Some presenters like to bore their audiences with tiny bullet that correspond to a disproportionate amount of text.
 This is a scenario almost everyone has experienced, regardless of field or industry.

 Outside of presentations, bullet points are used to enumerate key information in a document.
 They help readers draw out and remember the most important points.
 On a resume, for example, a candidate will use bullet points to list down achievements or awards.
 And unlike most PowerPoint decks, bullet points are written in short phrases or sentences.